Research can take more time than you think it will. We have some time management strategies to use when writing research papers.

 Getting bogged down?

 Don’t wait, get help!
-Take advantage of the SDSU reference librarians and our subject expertise and vast knowledge of research tools and tricks.
+Take advantage of the SDSU reference librarians and our subject expertise and in-depth knowledge of research tools and tricks.
 We are available to help in one format or another 24/7.